IntelliJ Plugin

 Disabling Rules with Inline Comments

-While you can exclude project-wide rules via Settings, you can also disable a rule in a file using inline comment.
+While you can exclude project-wide rules via Settings, you can also disable a rule in a file using the following inline comments:

-The below example is about disabling all rules for a line via deepscan-disable-line
+Below is an example of disabling all rules for a line via deepscan-disable-line

 comment.